Timeline: When will cannabis

 The German government is aiming to legalize cannabis for adult use.
 Our timeline shows when cannabis for recreational purposes could become legal in Germany and which hurdles the German government will have to overcome.

 Germany is planning to legalize cannabis – but the plan of the German government of SPD, Bündnis90/Die Grünen and FDP is complex and comprehensive.
 This is because many aspects must be taken into account in order to legalize the cultivation, acquisition and consumption of cannabis for adult use.
 Various ministries are involved in the project, from the Federal Ministry of Health to the Ministry of Justice and the Ministry of Agriculture.
 In addition, Germany must also coordinate its plans with the EU Commission.
 All of this takes time and will extend over several years.
 Our timeline shows when cannabis could become legal and which hurdles the German government has to overcome.
-The overview also shows which steps are necessary and when they will happen in order to realize the complex procedure from the conclusion of the coalition agreement at the end of 2021 to the first possible legal sale of cannabis in a German store.
-Whether the project can be implemented as envisaged in the process is not yet certain at the current time.
+The overview also shows which steps are necessary and when they will happen in order to realize the complex procedure from the conclusion of the coalition agreement at the end of 2021 to the first possible legal sale of cannabis.
+The German government adjusted its plans in April 2023 and is now relying on a so-called two-pillar model, in which decriminalization is to take place first, before legalization is to be tested in model regions in Germany in a second step.
+Whether the full project can be implemented as envisaged in the process is not yet certain at the current time.

 The newly elected German government of SPD, Bündnis 90/Die Grünen and FDP announces in the Coalition Agreement¹ 2021-2025 the legalization of cannabis for recreational adult use.